netboxlabs/netbox-proxmox-automation/README.md

 [NetBox](https://github.com/netbox-community/netbox) is a widely used tool for documenting/modeling networks (network devices, virtual machines, etc), and also provides a great IPAM solution.
 [Proxmox](https://www.proxmox.com/en/) is a freely available virtualization technology that allows you to deploy virtual machines at scale, and perhaps in a clustered configuration.
 NetBox has approximately 15,000 users in its open source community.
 Proxmox has approximately 900,000 users in its open source community.

-When you think of the challenges of a widely used network documentation solution and a widely used virtualization technology, this implementation represents the marriage between virtual machine documentation (NetBox) and the automation of virtual machine configurations (Proxmox).
+When you think of the challenges of a widely used network documentation solution and a widely used virtualization technology, this implementation is an integration between virtual machine documentation (NetBox) and the automation of virtual machine configurations (Proxmox).

 `netbox-proxmox-ansible` uses [Ansible](https://www.ansible.com/) to automate management of your Proxmox VMs: With NetBox as your [*Network Source of Truth (NSoT)*](https://netboxlabs.com/blog/what-is-a-network-source-of-truth/), as NetBox was designed.
 In other words, this automation will collect the *desired* (documented) state of (Proxmox) virtual machines in Netbox -- and deploy identical virtual machine configurations to Proxmox.